Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Multimedia Centre/2017-08-10-yi-an-multimedia-centre.md

   <a href="http://weibo.com/6196825252/FgpKTlIUM">2017-08-10 09:06</a>
 </div>

-In today's *Reading Session*, let's pray for the people in earthquake region with [@YiAnMusicClub-HeLuoLuo](http://weibo.com/u/6117570574).
+In today's *Reading Session*, let's pray for the people in the earthquake region with [@YiAnMusicClub-HeLuoLuo](http://weibo.com/u/6117570574).
 May every person rise again even in the greatest distress. [❏ Link](http://m.ximalaya.com/78339006/sound/46831445/)